-- 1. Where workers are required to change clothes and wear special protective clothing to work with toxic or dangerous substances, an appropriate facility for decontamination, separate from other sanitary and washing accommodations shall be provided.
-In these cases, change room facilities shall be duplicated and storage shall be provided for protective clothing in one room and for personal clothing in the other. - 2.
-Protective clothing and personal clothing shall not come into contact with each other or be stored in the same facilities.
-Protective clothing and work clothing, which may have become wet by the process of decontamination, must be stored in a separate, well-ventilated area. - 3.
-Change rooms shall be gender separated and provided with inside and outside locking mechanisms.
+- Where workers are required to change clothes and wear special protective clothing to work with toxic or dangerous substances, an appropriate facility for decontamination, separate from other sanitary and washing accommodations shall be provided.
+In these cases, change room facilities shall be duplicated and storage shall be provided for protective clothing in one room and for personal clothing in the other. - Protective clothing and personal clothing shall not come into contact with each other or be stored in the same facilities.
+Protective clothing and work clothing, which may have become wet by the process of decontamination, must be stored in a separate, wellventilated area.